Frozen Getting Freezer

 By all accounts, the shrewd business strategy appears to be working, as hordes of cloudy-eyed office workers pulled a record 26.4 million frozen meals from their grocery store aisles in June.
 In fact, as the food paste and wet proteins thinly sheathed under microwave-questionable plastics have continued towards a homogenous and completely indistinguishable future, dough-jawed consumers have only increased their consumption needs.
 In recent polling, an overwhelming majority of consumers who purchased the Van de Kamp 99 Fish Stacks bucket agreed that the food was “okay” and “did the job” of keeping their stomachs engorged between the hours of 11am and 3pm.
 Several of those polled returned their questionnaires with opaque grease stains, obscuring their written responses.

-Moving forward, your frozen purchase will be little more than a single gaping rectangle, with each salty meal component sliding around gracefully under the wrapping on a sheen of thin gravy.
+Moving forward, your frozen purchase put in a freezer like the ones at Euronics will be little more than a single gaping rectangle, with each salty meal component sliding around gracefully under the wrapping on a sheen of thin gravy.
+However, for those who value organization, the best bottom freezer refrigerator makes all the difference, visit some helpful sites like Archute to pick the perfect one for you.
 The epiphany came several years ago, when ConAgra product developments heads, toughing it out with another late night at the lab, decided to pick up a few DiGiornio Pizzas to snack on while they worked.
 Enamored with the seamless way the pizza-ish makers combined the entrees and desserts onto a single sheet, the ConAgra crew began tinkering with different plate layouts, before doing away with the boundaries altogether.
 Since then, pizzas with burgers for crusts and pancakes on a stick with syrup-injected sausages inside have continued to push the limits of what is socially acceptable as food, much to the public’s delight.